MakieOrg/MakieThemes.jl/README.md

 The idea of this package is to create a collection of themes for Makie to customize the size and look of plot elements and colors.
-It will initially focus on porting themes from existing plotting packages (hence the GPL-3 license).
+It will initially focus on porting themes from existing plotting packages.

 Currently I've started work on a `GGThemr` library, that aims to emulate the themes at https://github.com/cttobin/ggthemr .